What is an Ankle Sprain?

 - Ankle Sprain grade 1 - Mild damage to the ligament or ligaments without instability of the affected joint.

 - Ankle Sprain grade 2 - A partial tear of the ligament or if it is stretched to the point where it becomes loose.
-The joint is a little unstable.
+The joint is unstable.

-- Ankle Sprain grade 3 - A complete tear of the ligament is present and the joint is unstable.
+- Ankle Sprain grade 3 - A complete ligament tear is present, and the joint is unstable.

-The treatment for an Ankle Sprain depends on how severe and what grade the sprain is.
-The main aim of treatment is to reduce the pain and swelling and to promote the healing and strength of the ligament.
+The treatment depends on how severe and what grade the sprain is.
+The main aim of treatment is to reduce the pain and swelling and promote the ligament's healing and strength.

 - Analgesics: For relief from pain and to reduce the swelling.